The SEED Team

 Photo of Anushka Shah

-Anushka Shah ’23
+Anushka Shah ’24

-Anushka Shah is an LL.M. candidate (specializing in Corporations) at New York University School of Law (Class of ‘23).
-Prior to this, she was working as an Associate with the financial regulatory team at Cyril Amarchand Mangaldas, one of India's largest law firms, where she represented and advised clients on a wide range of securities laws and financial regulations.
-Her role at Cyril Amarchand Mangaldas included representing clients in regulatory contentious matters and assisting on M&A in the financial regulatory sector, involving NBFCs, fintech companies and securities market intermediaries.
-She earned her law degree from Gujarat National Law University, Gandhinagar, India (2019), and is admitted to practice law throughout the territory of India.
+Anushka Shah is an LL.M. candidate (specializing in Corporations) as a Dean’s Scholar, at New York University School of Law (Class of ‘24).
+Prior to this, she was working as an Associate with the General Corporate (M&A and private equity) team at Shardul Amarchand Mangaldas & Co, one of India's leading and largest law firms, where she represented and advised clients on a wide range of public and private cross-border transactions, dealing with industry-specific, foreign exchange and securities laws.
+Her role at Shardul Amarchand Mangaldas & Co included representing clients on M&A and private equity deals including conducting due-diligence, drafting transaction documents and advising on regulatory laws, particularly in the pharmaceutical and electric vehicles sector.
+She earned a Bachelor of Commerce (Accounting & Finance) degree (top 2% of the cohort) in 2018 after which, she completed her primary law degree in India (top 1% of the cohort) in 2021 and a post-graduate diploma in securities law (top 5% of the cohort) in 2022.

-Photo of Martun Stepanyan
+Photo of Ritu Shah

 Photo of Wenyue Zhu